4 boneless, skinless chicken breasts (6 to 8 oz. each), tenders removed

 Heat a large cast-iron skillet or griddle over medium-high, and preheat the broiler.

 Working with 1 breast at a time, butterfly the chicken by cutting horizontally with a sharp knife almost all the way through.
 Open like a book and pound between sheets of plastic to about 1/4 inch thick.
 Season the chicken with salt and pepper.
-Add 1 tbsp. oil, one turn of the pan, to the skillet.
+Add 1 tbsp. oil, one turn of the pan, to the cast-iron skillet.
 Add 2 chicken breasts and cook until golden and cooked through, 2 to 3 minutes per side; transfer to a foil-lined baking sheet.
-Repeat with the remaining 1 tbsp. oil, one turn of the pan, and the remaining 2 chicken breasts.
+Repeat with 1 more tbsp. oil, one turn of the pan, and the remaining 2 chicken breasts.